KasparEtter/ef1p/pages/email/email.md

 Since all Bitcoin transactions are public, we know exactly how much money they made:
 5.379 BTC, which was worth around 20'000 USD at the time.
-This also means that they had no way to know who of their victims actually paid, which made the threat even less credible to anyone who has a basic understanding of [blockchains](https://en.wikipedia.org/wiki/Blockchain).
+This also means that they had no way to know who of their victims actually paid, which made their threat even less credible to anyone who has a basic understanding of [blockchains](https://en.wikipedia.org/wiki/Blockchain).

 Besides social engineering, spoofed sender addresses can be abused